nevun/dev-tillitis/hugo/content/intro/_index.md

 A unique feature of the TKey is that it measures the loaded device application before starting it.
-A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) makes up a base secret we call a Compound Device Identifier (CDI) which can then used by the TKey device app.
+A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) makes up a base secret we call a Compound Device Identifier (CDI) which can then be used by the TKey device app.

 If the TKey device app is altered in any way the CDI is also changed.